A Small, Twisted Woman of No Importance

 “At my mami’s lying in, the midwife brought out but a single babe and that was me.
 The midwife said, ‘Here is one where there started two.
 The girl fought for her life, and she will have scars from it.’”

 “They say… they say…” The boy quiets his voice to the lowest whisper.
-“They say you ate him up.”
+“They say you ate him up, that brother.”

 “They say.
 They say.
 As the snake devours the hairless pup of a mouse.
 My mami could not look at me for hearing that.
-My papi, though, my papi was a strong-willed man and he rebuked the midwife, called her a hag.
+My papi, though, my papi was a strong-willed man.
+How the world would be different had he lived.
+Papi rebuked the midwife, called her a hag.
 ‘Confess,’ he demanded.
 ‘There is no twin and was none.
 Confess you are a teller of false prophecy.’
 Now hear this, boy, and remember.
 Never insult an old woman, no matter her shabbiness.”

 “They say Death marked you.”